Skip to main content

 Does everyone who starts ISP finish it?

+Yes.
 The number of students who enter as ISP students, but who later switch to another major is comparable to most other departments at Northwestern.
 Students who drop ISP usually do so in order to pursue a more narrow focus in a traditional major.
-All ISP course credit will transfer toward a different major or will fill WCAS distribution requirements.
+All ISP course credit will transfer toward a different major or will fill WCAS/McCormick distribution requirements.

 What about Advanced Placement (AP) Credit?

 One or two units of credit are awarded for good performance on most AP exams and for some courses taken at universities prior to high school completion.
 University credit obtained this way in humanities and social sciences may or may not translate into credit for the College of Arts & Sciences distribution requirements.
-The most current information is available on the WCAS site.
+The most current information is available on the WCAS or McCormick site.

 Credit in sciences may or may not exempt a student from an ISP course.
 A 5 on the Chemistry AP test exempts the student from freshman chemistry.
 A 5 on a Physics C exam may allow placement out of ISP Physics after consultation with the professor, but students are cautioned that ISP Physics goes beyond AP Physics.
 Students are not exempted from ISP Biology or Math on the basis of AP tests.
 In math, students can occasionally be exempted from a course on the basis of work beyond AP Calculus.